Skip to content

 • If the antenna is meant to be balanced: add a good current choke at the feedpoint, keep the feedline leaving at 90° for a bit, and route it away from conductive structures where possible.

-• If the antenna is meant to be unbalanced: build the return path on purpose (radials/counterpoise), and then choke the feedline where needed so your station wiring doesn’t become the “missing radials.”
+• If the antenna is meant to be unbalanced: build the return path on purpose with radials, counterpoise, or a defined reference conductor, and then choke the feedline where needed so your station wiring does not become the missing radials.

-• If you’re using open-wire/ladder line: keep it away from metal, keep spacing consistent, and accept that “balanced line” can still radiate if the environment couples unevenly.
+• If you are using open-wire/ladder line: keep it away from metal, keep spacing consistent, and accept that “balanced line” can still radiate if the environment couples unevenly.

-• Unbalanced usually means one side is ground/counterpoise/structure (or strongly wants to be).
+• Unbalanced usually means one side is tied to, or strongly wants to use, a ground/counterpoise/structure reference.

 • The real question is: Are the currents and fields symmetric, and is the return path controlled?